 Find the Katherines

-Katherine Coleman Goble Johnson turns 99 years young this week.
+Katherine Coleman Goble Johnson turns 100 years young on August 26th, 2018.

 Starting her career as a teacher, she later moved to work at the Langley Memorial Laboratory at NASA.